con-schneider/dlab-public/README.md

 Where the yaml file defines the locations and types of models used as well as the input data and output file.
 An example can be found in example_input_files/dlab_config.yaml.

 ## Analysing the output
+The pipeline generates a csv file with the columns
+- name
+- dlab-re-max
+- dlab-vs
+- zdock_score

+To follow the approach used in the paper ("DLAB-VS+ZDock"), a final score can be calculated by minmax scaling both DLAB-VS and ZDock score for each target antigen.
+For the approach denoted "DLAB-Re-max thresholding" in the paper, discard all antibody-antigen pairings not falling in the top 20% of DLAB-Re-max scores.

 ## References
 [1] DLAB - Deep learning methods for structure-based virtual screening of antibodies.
 C Schneider, A Buchanan, B Taddese, CM Deane, bioRxiv, 2021